 3. Modify the printing of any color of the design, reading the real color of a sample printed in color with a spectrophotometer.
 Although this is a variation of section 1, the color entry precision is very useful.

-To use this option the file (PSD, TIFF or PDF) opened in print document requires embedded spot colors to have a replacement reference.
-Once opened, it will show in the list for 'Color Replacement' at the Properties section, with the values for original color as well as the modified color.
+To use this option the file (PSD, TIFF, or PDF) opened in a print document requires embedded spot colors to have a replacement reference.
+Once opened, it will show in the list for 'Color Replacement' in the Properties section, with the values for the original color as well as the modified color.

 Detection